tamarin-prover/tamarin-prover/src/002_installation.md

   * The Tamarin source archive
 <https://github.com/tamarin-prover/tamarin-prover/archive/develop.zip>
 contains numerous protocol examples and the `Tutorial.spthy` file that this manual refers to.

-Continue as described in Section [Running Tamarin](#sec:running-tamarin) to run Tamarin for the first time.

 ### Installing Tamarin from sources ###